idio-lang/DIPS/source/implementing-idio/shell/shell-variables.rst

 names with "non-portable" characters in them, notably hyphens -, U+002D (HYPHEN-MINUS), but other users of the environment might not.

+POSIX's list of "avoid conflict with" environment variables is somewhat dubious appearing to be someone typing ``env | sort`` and dumping it in the specification.  :envvar:`RANDOM` and :envvar:`SECONDS` are *environment* variables?

 .. rst-class:: center

 \*